 Upon my analysis, I actually learned that axolotls were a favorite food of Mexicans that lived near lake Xochimilco.
 They had a special preparation for axolotls, where they coated a whole axolotl in cornmeal and then deep-fried it.
 This preparation was known as “axolotl tamales,” and Mexicans still fancy this dish as of today.

-These are also found in many restaurants in Asia, especially in Japan.
+These are also found in many restaurants in Asia, specially in Japan.
 Some restaurants in China, Thailand, and Vietnam also offer axolotl dishes sometimes.
 In these restaurants, they offer deep-fried axolotls with many different garnishes.
 However, it is quite rare to find and can be highly priced.

 What do Axolotls taste like?